MicrosoftDocs/VBA-Docs/access/Concepts/Forms/prompt-a-user-before-saving-a-record.md

 ---
-title: Prompt a User Before Saving a Record ms.prod: access ms.assetid: 4b47967c-a043-cc8a-774f-1df0b529f29b ms.date: 06/08/2017
+title: Prompt a user before saving a record ms.prod: access ms.assetid: 4b47967c-a043-cc8a-774f-1df0b529f29b ms.date: 09/25/2018
 ---

-# Prompt a User Before Saving a Record
+# Prompt a user before saving a record

 The following example illustrates how to use the [BeforeUpdate](../../../api/Access.Form.BeforeUpdate(even).md) event to prompt users to confirm their changes each time they save a record in a form.